|

 Latin form of Greek Aristoteles,

-meaning "excellent purpose."
+meaning "best purpose."

 ARMINIUS:

-"Army man."
-Latin form of German Hermann.
+Latin form of German Hermann,

+meaning "army man."
 This name was borne by the Teutonic national leader

 Arminius the Cheruscan, mentioned by Tacitus.